Utrecht Community (UCo)

 The Problem

 Sustainable entrepreneurs in the Netherlands lacked a dedicated physical hub that matched their values.
 Existing coworking spaces treated sustainability as an afterthought.
-The challenge was to transform a historic train depot into a workspace that didn't just house sustainable businesses, but embodied sustainability in every material choice, spatial decision, and community program.
+The challenge: transform a historic train depot into a workspace that embodies sustainability in every material choice, spatial decision, and community program.
+The interior had to be as circular as possible while remaining socially focused, facilitating ease of communication and collaboration.
+Every design choice needed to demonstrate that sustainable building practice can be beautiful, functional, and economically viable.Process

 Community-first design